 Successful completion of a basic engineering program or a Bachelor´s degree with a minimum of 180 ECTS in the areas of space technology, aerospace, aeronautics, mechatronics, space physics, physics, electronics, mechanics or equivalent.
 Course work at university level must include electronics or mechanics, and a minimum of 22.5 ECTS in mathematics at university level is required.
 Course work must include linear algebra, multivariable calculus and ordinary differential equations.

-Documented skills in English language.More information about English language requirements»
+Good knowledge in English, equivalent to English B/6.More information about English language requirements»

 The selection procedure is based on academic qualifications, quality and quantity aspects